Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

    #### (future features)

-    "buttons to link with and app to to do online payments and online booking"
+    "buttons to link with and app to to do online payments and online booking" (mindbody app)

 ## Technologies: